-Tenant occupancy survey form

-Tenum occupancy survey form

-Note: The below section is to be completed by the Assessor.

-Functional space:

-Rating period: From / / to / /

-Note: The below sect ion is to be completed by th e nominated primary occupant.

-Please answer the fol specified above. ect to the functional space and rating period

-Name of primary occu ıpant:

-Position:

-Primary place of occu pancy:

-What are the typical darea you manage? ays of work within the

-By what time at the st approximately 20 % (within the area you m ,
+Tenant occupancy survey form Note: The below section is to be completed by the Assessor.
+Functional space: Rating period: From / / to / / Note: The below sect ion is to be completed by th e nominated primary occupant.
+Please answer the fol specified above.
+Please answer the following questions with respect to the functional space and rating period specified above.
+Name of primary occu ıpant: Position: Primary place of occupancy: What are the typical days of work within the area you manage?
+By what time at the start of the typical day have approximately 20 % (1 in 5) people arrived within the area you manage?
 By what time at the end of the typical day have most people gone except for approximately 20 % (1 in 5) people who are still in the area you manage?